 Debtors are normally not sold due to the potential for bad debts and also due to having to pay stamp duty on gross assets.
 The purchaser will generally collect the debts on behalf of the vendor on a commission basis.

 Division 43 ITAA 97 provides a 2.5% or 4% capital works deduction for the cost of capital works on income-producing buildings and structural improvements.

 Where ownership of the building changes, the right to claim any undeducted construction expenditure passes to the new owner.

-The vendor is required to pass on sufficient information to the purchaser so that the purchaser can ascertain the manner in which Division 43 will apply to the purchaser’s holding.
+The vendor is required to pass on sufficient information to the purchaser so that the purchaser can ascertain how Division 43 will apply to the purchaser’s holding.
 This information must be provided within 6 months of the end of the year in which the disposal occurs.